Types of Garden Water Features

-Explore our range of wildlife-friendly water features, from cost effective to premium, to bring movement and calm to any space.
-Whether you prefer a clean, contemporary finish or a natural look that blends into the planting, there’s a design to suit most preferences.
+Browse our range of wildlife-friendly water features, from cost effective to premium, to bring movement and calm to any space.
+Whether you prefer a clean, contemporary finish or a natural stone look that blends into the planting, there's an ideal water feature for most spaces and styles.

-• Birdbath bowls: Simple, easy to place on a patio or among plants.
-Choose stone, ceramic or plastic that will hold water; add pebbles so small animals can stand safely.
+- Birdbath bowls: Simple shapes, easy to place on a patio or among plants.
+Choose traditional stone, ceramic or plastic that holds water.

-• Pondless waterfall: A disappearing stream or waterfalls effect that returns to a hidden reservoir has all the ambience, with less open water (ideal where safety is a priority).
+- Pondless waterfall: A disappearing stream or waterfall effect that returns to a hidden reservoir provides ambience with less open water and lower maintenance (ideal where safety is a priority).

-• Mini wildlife pond: Choose features resembling nature to hold water, then add oxygenators and soft marginal plants in mesh baskets (use aquatic soil, not compost).
+- Mini wildlife pond: Choose features that resemble nature and hold water, then add oxygenators and soft marginal plants in mesh baskets (use aquatic soil, not compost).
 The result is a pond that blends seamlessly with the landscape.

 Siting & Setup